Consent: Internet and digital services

 The concept of end-user given consent plays an important role in digital regulations such as the European General Data Protection Regulation (GDPR).
-The GDPR (Article 6) defines a set of different legal bases for lawful processing of personal data.
+The GDPR (Article 6) defines a set of different legal bases for the lawful processing of personal data.
 End-users' consent is only one of these possible bases.
-However, as a result of the GDPR enforcement (in 2018) and other legal obligations, data controllers (online service providers) have widely developed consent-obtaining mechanisms in recent years.
-According to the GDPR, end-users' consent should be valid, freely given, specific, informed and active.'
-But the lack of enforceability regarding obtaining lawful consents has been a challenge in the digital world.
+However, because of the GDPR enforcement (in 2018) and other legal obligations, data controllers (online service providers) have widely developed consent-obtaining mechanisms in recent years.
+According to the GDPR, end-users' consent should be valid, freely given, specific, informed, and active.'
+But the lack of enforceability regarding obtaining lawful consent has been a challenge in the digital world.
 As an example, a 2020 study, showed that the Big Tech, i.e. Google, Amazon, Facebook, Apple, and Microsoft (GAFAM), use dark patterns in their consent obtaining mechanisms, which raises doubts regarding the lawfulness of the obtained consent.

 Tort

-Consent can be either expressed or implied.
-For example, participation in a contact sport usually implies consent to a degree of contact with other participants, implicitly agreed and often defined by the rules of the sport.
+Consent can be expressed or implied.
+For example, participation in a contact sport usually implies consent to contact with other participants, implicitly agreed and often defined by the rules of the sport.
 Another specific example is where a boxer cannot complain of being punched on the nose by an opponent; implied consent will be valid where the violence is ordinarily and reasonably to be contemplated as incidental to the sport in question.
 Express consent exists when there is oral or written agreement, particularly in a contract.
 For example, businesses may require that persons sign a waiver (called a liability waiver) acknowledging and accepting the hazards of an activity.
-This proves express consent, and prevents the person from filing a tort lawsuit for unauthorised actions.
+This proves express consent and prevents the person from filing a tort lawsuit for unauthorised actions.

-In English law, the principle of volenti non fit injuria (Latin: "to a willing person, injury is not done") applies not only to participants in sport, but also to spectators and to any others who willingly engage in activities where there is a risk of injury.
+In English law, the principle of volenti non fit injuria (Latin: "to a willing person, injury is not done") applies not only to participants in sport but also to spectators and to any others who willingly engage in activities where there is a risk of injury.
 Consent has also been used as a defense in cases involving accidental deaths during sex, which occur during sexual bondage.
-Time (May 23, 1988) referred to this latter example, as the "rough-sex defense".
+Time (May 23, 1988) referred to this latter example as the "rough-sex defense".
 It is not effective in English law in cases of serious injury or death.

-As a term of jurisprudence prior provision of consent signifies a possible defence (an excuse or justification) against civil or criminal liability.
-Defendants who use this defense are arguing that they should not be held liable for a tort or a crime, since the actions in question took place with the plaintiff or "victim's" prior consent and permission.
+As a term of jurisprudence, prior provision of consent signifies a possible defence (an excuse or justification) against civil or criminal liability.
+Defendants who use this defense argue that they should not be held liable for a tort or a crime, since the actions in question took place with the plaintiff or "victim's" prior consent and permission.